aleasimulator/AleaNG/README.md

 ```

 ## Simulation Setup
 AleaNG will read `configuration.properties` file to setup the simulation.
-By default, it will read **Example 1** stored in the `./examples/Example1/` folder. <font color=green>If you want to try Example 2, 3 or Example 4</font>, all you need to do is rewrite the `configuration.properties` file with the one provided in each `./examples/ExampleXY/` directory.
+By default, it reads **Example 1** stored in the `./examples/Example1/` folder. **If you want to try Example 2, 3 or Example 4**, all you need to do is rewrite the `configuration.properties` file with the one provided in each `./examples/ExampleXY/` directory.

 Once more familiar, you can **edit the configuration file**, changing the algorithms, workloads and simulation setup according to your needs.
 Each parameter is explained in the `configuration.properties` file, which looks like this:
 ```ini